vseplyarskiy/Roulette/adding_mutation_rate/README.md

 ## Instruction for packages

 We use python3 for our script.
-Please install python packages pandas, scipy, numpy, and dask.
+The environment.yml file is provided in this directory.

 ## Instruction for input files